kyverno/website/content/en/docs/Installation/_index.md

 #### Ownership Clashes

 ArgoCD automatically sets the `app.kubernetes.io/instance` label and uses it to determine which resources form the app.
-The Kyverno Helm chart installation also sets this label for the same purposes.
+The Kyverno Helm chart also sets this label for the same purposes.
 In order to resolve this conflict, configure ArgoCD to use a different tracking mechanism as described in the ArgoCD [documentation](https://argo-cd.readthedocs.io/en/latest/user-guide/resource_tracking/#additional-tracking-methods-via-an-annotation).

 ### Notes for OpenShift Users

 Red Hat OpenShift contains a feature called [Security Context Constraints](https://docs.openshift.com/container-platform/4.11/authentication/managing-security-context-constraints.html) (SCC) which enforces certain security controls in a profile-driven manner.
-An OpenShift cluster contains several of these out of the box with OpenShift 4.11 preferring `restricted-v2` by default, for example.
+An OpenShift cluster contains several of these out of the box with OpenShift 4.11 preferring `restricted-v2` by default.
 The Kyverno Helm chart defines its own values for the Pod's `securityContext` object which, although it conforms to the upstream [Pod Security Standards' restricted profile](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted), may potentially be incompatible with your defined Security Context Constraints.
 Deploying the Kyverno Helm chart as-is on an OpenShift environment may result in an error similar to "unable to validate against any security context constraint".
 In order to get past this, deploy the Kyverno Helm chart with the `--set securityContext=null` flag.
 OpenShift will apply the defined SCC upon deployment.
 If on OpenShift 4.11+, the `restricted-v2` profile is known to allow for successful deployment of the chart without modifying the Helm chart installation process.

 ### High Availability

-The official Helm chart is the recommended method of installing Kyverno in a production-grade, highly-available fashion as it provides all the necessary Kubernetes resources and configurations to meet production needs.
+The official Helm chart is the recommended (and currently only supported) method of installing Kyverno in a production-grade, highly-available fashion as it provides all the necessary Kubernetes resources and configurations to meet production needs.
 By setting `replicaCount=3`, the following will be automatically created and configured as part of the defaults.
 This is not an exhaustive list and may change.
 For all of the default values, please see the Helm chart [README](https://github.com/kyverno/kyverno/tree/main/charts/kyverno) keeping in mind the release branch.
 You should carefully inspect all available chart values and their defaults to determine what overrides, if any, are necessary to meet the particular needs of your production environment.

-* Kyverno running with three replicas
+- Kyverno running with three replicas
-* PodDisruptionBudget
+- PodDisruptionBudget
-* Pod anti-affinity configured
+- Pod anti-affinity configured
-* Kyverno Namespace excluded
+- Kyverno Namespace excluded

 {{% alert title="Note" color="warning" %}}
 Kyverno does not support two replicas.
 For a highly-available installation, the only supported count is three.